 Then…a beacon of light…another request.
 And then, more rejections.
 Then a partial request.
 Yay!
 Then, the worst, the rejection of my full manuscript from that very first agent.
 Oh, that one hurt.

 But I kept going.
 Researching agents, personalizing query letters, participating in online pitching events.
-It was thought #PitMad – a twitter pitching event – that I really struck gold with this tweet:
+It was through #PitMad – a twitter pitching event – that I really struck gold with this tweet:

 One of the editors that liked it was from Audible Originals.
 I’m a huge audiobook fan and listen to Audible every day but had never considered this format for my book.
 However, as soon as the option was there I knew it was a good one for Can’t Take It Back.